-Government announces new Bill to tackle leasehold ground rent problems
+Government announces Ground Rent reform to tackle leasehold problems

 12th May 2021 marked the beginning of the first steps by the Government to formally initiate changes to the leasehold system following the report by the Law Commission into this area of law, by toughening up the rules on ground rents.

 Many affected parties have been waiting for progress since the Government’s blockbuster press release in January of 2021, which suggested sweeping reform to leasehold legislation.
 Since then, however, there has been little in the way of detail as to the timings or scope of any legislation.

 Some have paused pending lease extension or collective enfranchisement claims to wait and see if savings can be made, although no one can be certain when the reforms may be enacted in law and what the new rules might look like.
 Uncertainty abounds.

 Enter the Leasehold Reform (Ground Rent) Bill, which will apply to new long leases (subject to some exceptions such as business leases).
 Under the new rules, a landlord cannot require the leaseholder to make a payment of ‘prohibited rent’.

 A prohibited rent will be anything more than a peppercorn.

 This will mean that freeholders will not be able to demand a financial ground rent under new leases, doing away with the current model of annual financial payments with no link to a tangible service by the freeholder.